 Step #5: Release and Maintain

-We’ve arrived at the final step at last.
+We’ve arrived at the final step of bitcoin wallet development.
 Why do we want to make a crypto wallet?
 That’s right — to onboard new users and let them get value from our DeFi app or participate in the crypto ecosystem at large.

 As with most mobile applications, when you go public, you need to upload your crypto wallet apps to the App Store and Google Play and switch the server side to a production-ready environment.